jonam85/CarND-Vehicle-Detection/README.md

 This repository is as part of my Submission to the Project 5: Vehicle Detection Project for the Udacity Self Driving Car Nano Degree Program.

 In this project, the vehicles are found in a video file using the Computer Vision, Histogram of Oriented Gradients (HOG) with Linear Classifier technique.
-The coding is done in Python in Jupyter Notebook and below report details the list of activities done on this project.
+The coding is done in Python in Jupyter Notebook [VehicleDetection.ipynb](VehicleDetection.ipynb) and below report details the list of activities done on this project.

 ------